itsays-zqc/my-website/docs/examples/Active_Device/index.md

 Note:

-1. The `mesh_order` of a structure is default to be the `mesh_order` of its material, and willed be overridden when set explicitly.
+1. The `mesh_order` of a structure is default to be the mesh order of its material.
+And the default value will be overridden when `mesh_order` is set explicitly.
-2. The larger of the `mesh_order` of a structure, the higher of its priority. `mesh_order` being the same, the structure created later has a higher priority than the one created earlier.
+2. The larger of the `mesh_order` of a structure, the higher of its priority.
+With `mesh_order` being the same, the structure created later has a higher priority than the one created earlier.
 When structures overlap, the one with higher priority overrides the one with lower priority.

 <br/>